dpluong/chip-8/docs/PROJECT DOCUMENT.md

 ## Software Languages/Tools
 The project will be coded using JavaScript, with an HTML/CSS frontend.
 To facilitate testing and easier use of external libraries, Node.JS and the NPM package manager will also be used.
-There is no required editor, and members are free to use any editor of their choice.
+There is no required editor, and members will use any editor of their choice.

-## Software Methodology
+## Software Methodology & Timeframe
 The project will be managed using an incremental development process, with 4 releases.
 Each release date is as follows:
 * Feb 6, 2019